-NASP 1070 NATIVE AMERICAN GENEALOGY RESEARCH (3)
+NASP 1070 NATIVE AMERICAN ARCHIVAL RESEARCH (3)

-This course provides the backgrounds, rationales, and importance of Native American genealogies; as a "hands-on" research-based course utilizing historical records providing valuable source materials such as tribal census rolls, enrollments, allotment records, treaty provisions, and necessary federal legislation through internet research; including all other resources such as birth, death, marriage, and baptism records located in various counties, states, and tribes, etc. Archival research includes internet sources, as well as archival research methodologies in the care, recording, locating, retrieving of family genealogies.
-In addition, field trips are included as part of research methodology resulting in development of personal family genealogies using students' skills and knowledge.
+This course provides the backgrounds, rationales, and importance of archives, databases, and genealogies and their relevance to Tribal Nation Building; as a research-based course utilizing historical records providing valuable source materials such as tribal census rolls, enrollments, allotment records, treaty provisions, and other archival materials; Archival research includes digital and internet sources, as well as archival research methodologies in the care, recording, locating, retrieving of documents and materials.
+In addition, field trips are included as part of research methodology.
 (Previously known as NAS 205)